Ludovic Dauș: Literary prominence and related scandals

 Reenlisted by the Writers' Society, Dauș stood out for his criticism of that syndicate.
 According to his colleague Radu Boureanu, his performance there was awkward: "Sanguine, hotheaded, his logic buried under convoluted arguments voiced in a shrill tone, [Dauș] managed to annoy people by missing out on his opportunity to describe what was vulnerable or unclear in the Society's situation and management."
 Dauș was also director of the State Press, president of the Romanian Athenaeum and of the Bessarabian Press Association, and eventually deputy director of the Romanian Radio Broadcasting Company.
 He made his comeback as a dramatist with a play centered on, and named after, Vlad Țepeș, performed at the Bucharest National Theater and published in 1930.
 It earned notoriety and disgust with its depictions of medieval cruelty, including impalement and death by boiling; reviewer Mihail Sevastos sarcastically noted that Dauș only "stopped short of cutting off the actresses' breasts" and never dramatized Vlad's alleged raping by Mehmed the Conqueror.
 Also according to Sevastos, the play was political theater, urging for the return of a Vlad-like dictator.
+Critic I. Valerian was mainly put off by the text being "empty", punctuated only by "the expressions of a Bucharest Apache"; he proposed a law against lackluster writers "using up voivodes" for bad works of drama.